zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

     {libraryPath}\Zend\ServiceManager\AbstractPluginManager.php:{lineNumber}

     Message:
-    While attempting to create albumcontrollerlist(alias: Album\Controller\List) an invalid factory was registered for this instance type.
+    While attempting to create blogcontrollerlist(alias: Blog\Controller\List) an invalid factory was registered for this instance type.

 This message should be quite easy to understand.
-The ``Zend\Mvc\Controller\ControllerManager`` is accessing ``Album\Controller\List``, which internally is saved as ``albumcontrollerlist``.
+The ``Zend\Mvc\Controller\ControllerManager`` is accessing ``Blog\Controller\List``, which internally is saved as ``blogcontrollerlist``.
 While it does so it notices that a factory class is supposed to be called for this controller name.
 However it doesn't find this factory class so to the Manager it is an invalid factory.
 Using easy words: the Manager doesn't find the Factory class so that's probably where our error lies.
 And of course, we have yet to write the factory, so let's go ahead and do this.